lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 written the rest of your email will give you a better idea of what the one sentence summary is.

-> ## Grammar and spelling {.callout}
->
+{% callout "Grammar and spelling" %}
-> This is a no brainer.
-You want to make a good impression:
-> someone who made an effort and values other people's time.
+This is a no brainer.
+You want to make a good impression: someone who made an effort and values other people's time.
-> If you aren't comfortable with writing in English, ask a friend
-> to proof-read your email for you.
+If you aren't comfortable with writing in English, ask a friend to proof-read your email for you.
+{% endcallout %}

 Most people like hard problems and thought-provoking questions.
 So give them an interesting question to chew on, and they will love it.